kumzme/Fredrick_Bloom_QA_Test_JS/Readme.md

 # Liberty Tek Systems

 I ve added the project here Fredrick.
-Please take alook
+I have also ensured to have a windows video recording.
+From checking out code to running the tests.
+Please have a look.

 ## Getting Started